-Here we have applied the function mean() to the columns (MARGIN=2) 6,7,8 (6:8)of beans (columns 3,4, and 5 are factors, somean() will give an error, causing apply(X=beans,MARGIN=2,FUN=mean,na.rm=TRUE) to fail).
+Here we have applied the function mean() to the columns (MARGIN=2) 6,7,8 (6:8) of beans (columns 3,4, and 5 are factors, somean() will give an error, so apply(X=beans,MARGIN=2,FUN=mean,na.rm=TRUE) will fail).

 Note that we've also specified na.rm=TRUE - this is actually an argument to mean(), not to apply().
 If you look at ?apply you'll find ... among the arguments.
-This refers to arguments that are passed to the function specified by FUN. (which in this case is mean()).
+This refers to arguments that are passed to the function specified by FUN.
 Many R functions allow ... arguments, but they are initially confusing to new users.